EricRinehart/YelpFusionJava/README.md

 Alternatively, using a review Object instead of a list produces readable JSON.

 Why use Yelp Fusion API instead of scraping?
-Because API provide access to Yelp's data and webpages change meaning a scraper's code could be harder to maintain and get the expected results.
+The API provides access to Yelp's data and webpages change frequently.
+Thereby a scraper's code may more frequently produce unexpected results and could be harder to maintain.